 COSLA and Scottish local authorities have consistently acknowledged and valued the social, cultural and economic benefits migrants bring to Scotland.
-We also believe that Scotland should have a flexible immigration system that considers local area needs.
-A key concern generated from Brexit is the very real possibility there will be a significant reduction in migration to Scotland from EU/EEA countries.
-COSLA has made the case that such a reduction in migration will adversely impact on Scotland’s local authorities.
+COSLA continues to make the case that the very real possibility of a significant reduction in migration to Scotland from EEA countries will adversely impact on Scotland’s local authorities.

 In particular, we are concerned about:

-- Demographics and the potential impact on local authorities’ ability to attract a young workforce and counteract our growing ageing population.
+· Demographics and the potential impact on local authorities’ ability to attract a young workforce and counteract our growing ageing population.

-- The impact on the labour market and local economies.
+· The impact on the labour market and local economies.

-- The effects of Brexit on integration and the rights and entitlements of EU/EEA citizens living in Scotland.
+· The effects of Brexit on integration and the rights and entitlements of EU/EEA citizens living in Scotland.

 - COSLA response to Migration Advisory Committee (MAC) call for evidence on skills shortages (June 2020)